 Hannah's Got a Gun

 A western TV Movie is a thing of beauty although being such is in fact entirely wrong when it should be a thing of grit, grime and smoking guns.
 That is one of the issues which prevents "Hannah's Law" from ever climbing above the average mark as it has what I call the western chic look, where everything looks too clean and manufactured and every dirty smudge looks like it has been placed on a face by a makeup artist.
-It is not just the actor's looks as the staging, a confrontation in a barn where the sun is at the right height to shine though the slatted door is too perfect as are the various impressive sunsets which litter the movie.
+It is not just the actor's looks as the staging, a confrontation in a barn where the sun is at the right height to shine through the slatted door is too perfect as are the various impressive sunsets which litter the movie.
 The thing is that most modern made for TV westerns suffer from this issue and whilst some movie fans might enjoy pretty westerns "Hannah's Law" is a far cry from the grit and grime of old westerns.

-But look beyond the crafted visuals, which frankly is not that easy, and what we have with "Hannah's Law" is a solid if unremarkable little western which sees a young woman after revenge for what happened when she was a young girl.
+But look beyond the crafted visuals, which frankly is not that easy, and what we have with "Hannah's Law" is a solid if unremarkable little western which sees a young woman seeking revenge for what happened when she was a young girl.
 Now I can understand why they decided to make Hannah a bounty hunter who doesn't kill but it also makes it a fatal flaw as with Hannah being notorious it means any outlaw who comes face to face with her will know that whilst she may have a gun she won't shoot to kill and it makes what happens at the end of "Hannah's Law" debatable.
 It is a shame as whilst there are numerous other things wrong with this western it could have turned in to a decent female western with some true grit and realism instead of one which is dominated by its western chic.